The Old Forest

 ~

-A personal diary from a year in the taiga, kept while creating The Old Forest — a film and a collection of photographs that search for the spirit of the boreal forest.
+A field diary from a year in the taiga, gathered during the making of The Old Forest — a film and photographic work exploring the boreal forest.

 January 13 - 29, 2026